ApeWorX/Ruffsack/CONTRIBUTING.md

 ## Deploying to a New Chain

-You can create a deployment of Ruffsack on any chain supported by Ape easily using the built-in `ruffsack` CLI.
+You can create a deployment of Caravan on any chain supported by Ape easily using the built-in `caravan` CLI.

-However, there are some pre-requisites that are needed first before deploying Ruffsack to a new chain:
+However, there are some pre-requisites that are needed first before deploying Caravan to a new chain:

 1. The [`CREATE2` opcode](https://eips.ethereum.org/EIPS/eip-1014) must be supported on that chain
 2. [CreateX](https://createx.rocks) must be deployed on that chain